top of page

 James 1:19 tells us to “…be quick to listen, slow to speak and slow to anger…” and he gives us the reason why, “the anger of man does not bring about God’s righteousness.”

 A few years ago I worked on a project to develop a strategy that would guide Truth78’s implementation and use of technology in the classroom.
-I spent a lot of time to prepare a presentation for our team.
-After the presentation two other team members were assigned the next steps.
-Not long after that, I received an email and it was clear they were taking a different approach.
+I spent a lot of time preparing a presentation for our team.
+After the presentation, two other team members were assigned the next steps.
+Not long after that, I received an email that made it clear they were going to take a different approach.
 I responded in frustration and quickly wrote an email to justify my previously stated position.
 I ignored the Lord’s prompting to slow down.
-After later reading what I wrote I knew it was ungracious (“…gracious words are like a honeycomb…”—Proverbs 16:24).
+After later reading what I wrote, I knew it was ungracious, very unlike the sweet-tasting honeycomb of Proverbs 16:24.
 Did I slow down?
-No, instead I quickly heaped on some honey.
-Did they taste the sweetness?
-No, my fingers had already communicated quite effectively what was in my heart.
+No, instead I tried to pile on sweet words, but my fingers had already communicated quite effectively what was in my heart.

 If I had implemented the wisdom of Proverbs 16:32, I would have been slow to anger and ruled my own spirit.
 Slowing down and submitting to the Spirit’s transforming work in my life would have changed my heart and then my response.